goodlinks/buzzstream-feed/README.md

 Show your activity feed to clients or to the world.

-BuzzStream Feed is brought to you by <a href="http://goodlinks.io">GoodLinks - The Content Outreach Service that Does Good</a>
+BuzzStream Feed is brought to you by <a href="http://goodlinks.io">GoodLinks - The Content Outreach Service</a>

 ## Overview